Video Game / The Hitchhiker's Guide to the Galaxy

 You take a single solitary step onto its ancient surface... and almost immediately something so amazing happens

 that you'll have to buy the next game to learn all about it.

-- Logic Bomb: Until you are able to aquire a cup of tea, your inventory will always have the item "no tea".
+- Logic Bomb: Until you are able to acquire a cup of tea, your inventory will always have the item "no tea".
+But it's not just a cruel reminder of your refreshment deprivation - it is an object in your inventory.
 You can't drop it, you can't do anything with it.
-However, once you fix the drink dispenser on the Heart of Gold, you can acquire "tea", and "no tea" will be dropped there.
+However, once you fix the drink dispenser on the Heart of Gold, you can acquire "tea", and "no tea" will be dropped.
 For the reasons listed under Doublethink, you need to have both.